SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Can I sell a car with a registration hold?

-Yes, but disclose this to the buyer.
-Registration holds (from unpaid tickets, lack of insurance, etc.) may prevent the buyer from registering until the holds are cleared.
+A registration hold (from unpaid tickets, lapsed insurance, or a missing inspection) may prevent the buyer from registering the car until the hold is cleared.

 Do I need to be present when the buyer registers the vehicle?

 Usually not.
-Once you’ve provided all necessary documentation and signed the title, the buyer can typically handle registration independently.
+Once you’ve signed the title and handed over the registration card, the buyer can typically handle registration on their own at the DMV.

-What registration documents do I keep vs. give to the buyer?
+What registration documents do I keep after the sale?

 Article Update History